FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 A related parameter you may need to modify is the radius around the peak of the trace to use for boxcar extraction of the source, *which is specified in arcseconds*.
-The DeVeny default value is 1.9 (for a total boxcar width of 3.8 centered on the trace).
+The DeVeny default value is 1.9(for a total boxcar width of 3.8centered on the trace).
 You will want this parameter to be :math:`\sim1.3\times` the seeing to encompass nearly 100% of the flux assuming a Gaussian profile.
-So, for the aforementioned 2.5 seeing, you should specify:
+So, for the aforementioned 2.5seeing, you should specify:

 .. container:: small